Dark Photon Dark Matter from Cosmic Strings and Gravitational Wave Background: Gravitational wave background from cosmic strings

 An interesting feature seen in Fig.~\ref{fig:sens} is that the three lines (a)-(c) converge in high-frequency limit.
 It is understood as follows.
 As explained above, the overall normalization of the GW spectrum is proportional to $\sqrt{G\mu}$ for long-lived loops.
 The spectral break appears at the frequency $f_{\rm break}$ that corresponds to the inverse of the loop size $\ell_i = \alpha_0 t_i \sim m_A^{-1}$, which decays at $\tau(\ell_i)\sim \ell_i/(\Gamma_{\rm GW}G\mu)$.
 The GW spectrum behaves as $\Omega_{\rm GW}\propto f^{-1/3}$ for $f> f_{\rm break}$.
 The break frequency is estimated as $f_{\rm break}\sim \ell_i^{-1}\left[a(\tau(\ell_i))/a_0 \right] \propto \sqrt{m_A/\mu}$ assuming that the corresponding loops are produced in the radiation-dominated era.
 On the other hand, the dark photon DM abundance is proportional to the combination $\mu\sqrt{m_A}$ (see Eq.~(\ref{OmegaA})).
 By requiring the consistent dark photon DM abundance, we obtain $f_{\rm break} \propto \mu^{-3/2}$.
 Therefore, we have $\Omega_{\rm GW}(f_{\rm break}) \propto f_{\rm break}^{-1/3}$.
 This power law dependence coincides with the $f^{-1/3}$ tail (\ref{Sx}).
 This is the reason why three lines (a)-(c) converge.
 It means that the GW amplitude at high frequency (e.g, in the DECIGO/BBO frequency range) is nearly independent of the dark photon mass if its abundance is consistent with the observed DM abundance.
 The parameter degeneracy is solved by combining with the low frequency observation, e.g. by SKA.

-It is seen that $v \gg 10^{12}$\,GeV or $m_A \ll 10^{-5}$\,eV is already excluded by the pulsar timing constraints.
+It is seen that $v \gg 10^{12}$\,GeV or $m_A \ll 10^{-5}$\,eV is already excluded by the pulsar timing constraints if the log dependence of $\mu$ and $\xi$ are taken into account.
+Also it should be noticed that the on-going ground-based experiments, LIGO/Virgo, may be able to detect GWs independently of the dark photon mass.
 However, one should note that there may be several orders-of-magnitude uncertainties on the GW spectrum, especially from the log dependence of the string tension and $\xi$ parameter and also the loop abundance and such uncertainties significantly affect the resulting constraint on the symmetry breaking scale $v$ and the dark photon mass $m_A$.
-For example, if the GW spectrum is reduced by one order of magnitude due to these uncertainties, $m_A \sim 10^{-10}$ may be allowed.
+For example, if the GW spectrum is reduced by one order of magnitude due to these uncertainties, $m_A \sim 10^{-10}\,{\rm eV}$ may be allowed, as it is clearly seen in the bottom panel of Fig.~\ref{fig:sens}.
 Thus we need more accurate theoretical calculations to derive precise constraint.
 In any case, future space laser-interferometers such as LISA and DECIGO/BBO, ground-based detectors such as ET and also the radio wave observations of pulsars by SKA have good chances to detect GWs from cosmic strings in the dark photon DM scenario.